-Once the student enters the advanced course, he must complete it to qualify for a University degree.
+Once the student enters the advanced course, he must complete it to qualify for a University degree unless excused by the President of the University.

 The Army ROTC student qualifies for his commission in the Army Reserve Corps by completing the advanced course and by completing the academic requirements for a Bachelor's degree.